Multi-arm Bandits

 Optimistic Initial Values

-The methods discuss so far depend somewhat on their initial values.
-In the language of statistics, these methods are biased by their initial estimates.
+The methods discuss so far depend on their initial values.
+These methods are biased by their initial estimates.
 For the sample-average methods, the bias disappears once all actions have been selected at least once, but for methods with constant $\alpha$, the bias is permanent, though decreasing over time.
 Initial action values not only can be used to some prior knowledge about what level of rewards can be expected, but can also be used as a simple way of encouraging exploration.
 When the initial action values are way too optimistically high, the agent starts by trying an action and gets disappointed after the actual reward it gets is lower than its estimate, so it goes on to try the other bandits, and so on.
 This method of encouraging exploration is called optimistic initial values.
 Note that this is just a simple trick.
-For example, it is not well suited to nonstationary problems because its drive for exploration is inherently temporary.
+For example, it is not well suited to non-stationary problems because its drive for exploration is temporary.

 Upper-Confidence-Bound Action Selection